AndikaTanpaH/NecrobotJavanHawk/README.md

 # NecrobotJavanHawk v0.3.15  ![Screenshot](https://github.com/AndikaTanpaH/NecrobotJavanHawk/blob/master/build/javanhawkcolor.png?raw=true)
-This for visual ~~Necrobot (v0.8.6)~~ Necrobot Fork (v0.8.8) if any update from there i'll update this page.
+This for visual ~~Necrobot (v0.8.6)~~ Necrobot Forked (v0.9.0) if any update from there i'll update this page.
 Don't forget to [create issue](https://github.com/AndikaTanpaH/NecrobotJavanHawk/issues) if you found any bug or feature request to improve this JavanHawk.
 I hope you happy at all :D

 Hmmm hell yaaah, Necrobot its shutdown..
 But the JavanHawk still can run (If you know what i means, just back with a time machine)

-I just test with Necrobot Fork (v0.8.8) worked..
+I just test with Necrobot Forked (v0.8.8) worked..
 The websocket still there, maybe need improvment for Level Up Pokemon.

 ## Feature
 - [x] Can Evolution & Transfer Pokemon